pdefusco/Distributed_XGBoost_with_PySpark_CML/README.md

 ## Objective

+XGBoost stands for Extreme Gradient Boosting and is a scalable, distributed gradient-boosted decision tree (GBDT) machine learning library.
+It has become a favorite among data scientists in business due to its exceptional performance, ability to handle sparse data and missing values, regularization, parallel computing, and more.

+Apache Spark is a powerful open-source engine for big data processing and analytics.
+Combining XGBoost and Spark can dramatically improve the quality and performance of your Machine Learning models.

 This GitHub repository provides notebook examples for using Spark to distribute XGBoost applications in Cloudera Machine Learning.

 ## About Cloudera Machine Learning

 Cloudera Machine Learning (CML) on Cloudera Data Platform accelerates time-to-value by enabling data scientists to collaborate in a single unified platform that is all inclusive for powering any AI use case.

-Purpose-built for agile experimentation and production ML workflows, Cloudera Machine Learning manages everything from data preparation to MLOps, to predictive reporting.
-Solve mission critical ML challenges along the entire lifecycle with greater speed and agility to discover opportunities which can mean the difference for your business.
+CML is purpose-built for agile experimentation and production ML workflows.
+It is designed to manage everything from data preparation to MLOps and predictive reporting.

+Please visit the [CML Documentation](https://docs.cloudera.com/machine-learning/cloud/product/topics/ml-product-overview.html) for more information.

 ## Requirements